-- 1) When NMFS receives a request for STSSN data, NMFS will, within one week, notify the relevant State Coordinators/Liaisons that a data request has been received and is being responded to in accordance with this data process and all applicable Freedom of Information Act (FOIA) requirements. - 2) NMFS will use a standard text statement whenever data is released to the public in email, web based, or other electronic or written formats, including in response to FOIA requests.
+- When NMFS receives a request for STSSN data, NMFS will, within one week, notify the relevant State Coordinators/Liaisons that a data request has been received and is being responded to in accordance with this data access and release process and all applicable Freedom of Information Act (FOIA) requirements. - 2) NMFS will provide a standard statement whenever data are released to the public in email, web based, or other electronic or written formats, including in response to FOIA requests.
 State Coordinators/Liaisons are encouraged to use this or similar language when releasing data or fulfilling data requests, taking into account relevant state laws.
 The statement is as follows: